-- Dog Training Classes — The Behavior Department offers training classes on site for dogs over 6 months.
+- Dog Training Classes — The Behavior Department offers training classes on site for dogs of all ages.

 - Animal Behavior Consultation — To keep pets in their homes, PHS wants to help solve any behavior issues that arise.
 Our Behavior Department trainers are available for consultations.